6 essential steps to the Successful Web Design Process

 The duration of designing a website and depending on the design may vary according to the complexity of the desired service.
 But the design processes followed are the same 6 essential steps to design a website.
 While the clients were waiting impatiently for their websites, the designers started the design process based on the information they received from the client.
 There should be a story and planning behind every design.
-The location of each element, each colour and even the usage pattern of typographies already have a meaning.
+The location of each element, each colour and even the usage pattern of meaning.
 It is essential to consider in a professional web design process.

-We can summarize this process in 6 steps in general.
+We can summarise this process in 6 steps in general.
 To say these steps in order; planning, resource collection and distribution of work, design, development, data entry, testing and launch.
 Let's take a closer look at these essential steps to design a website.